Sanxom/Space-Shmup-In-Unity/README.md

 # Space-Shmup
-A 2D game similar to games like Galaga made from scratch in Unity by me.
+A 2D game similar to side-scrolling shmup made from scratch in Unity by me.